Flowers of Fairhaven

 Fireweed grows where there has been recent soil disturbance, then spreads quickly via airborne seeds and root propagation.
 It’s often one of the earliest opportunists after a forest fire, hence its name, but also pops up following logging operations.

 You might think it would make a hardy, heavy honey, but surprisingly not so.
-Sometimes called the champagne of honeys, Fireweed honey is light in color, has a buttery mouth-feel and a uniquely sweet flavor with hints of butterscotch and caramel.
+Sometimes called the champagne of honeys, Fireweed honey is light in color and viscosity, has a buttery mouth-feel and a uniquely sweet flavor with hints of butterscotch and caramel.
 Finishes with a sparkle of spice!